 Calculating Development Finance

 Development finance is the most complex property-based loan to calculate.
-To maximise profit, you need to maximise debt, which cracking your Capital Stack will enable you to do.
+Maximising profit often means maximising debt, which cracking the Capital Stack will enable.

 A loan is calculated like this:

 - The lender lends the lower of a percentage of the GDV and a percentage of the total costs

 - The lender sets a minimum deposit, or amount of equity required, making sure it doesn’t exceed their internal day one leverage cap